Writers-in-Conversation Series

 This conversation will take place at the museum on Thursday, September 11th, starting at 6 p.m. and lasting until about 7:30 p.m.

-Reserve your space for this event with Michael N. McGregor and our Mitchell S. Jackson n in conversation.
-McGregor will talk with Jackson about his books, his background, and his writing life.
+Reserve your space for this event with Michael N. McGregor and Adrienne Ross Scanlan in conversation.
+McGregor will talk with Scanlan about her books, her background, and her writing life.
 It will be a fascinating conversation.

 Reserve your tickets today!